-Large scale tree felling will be taking place along the A49 at Queenswood Country Park and Arboretum over the next few weeks.
-This is being done to remove diseased ash and other trees that are at risk of falling into the road.
+In the spring and autumn of this year, large scale tree felling took place along the A49 at Queenswood Country Park and Arboretum.
+This was done to remove diseased ash and other trees that are at risk of falling into the road.

-Many of the ash trees in this part of the wood are showing signs of dieback due to the fungal disease known as chalara, which causes the trees to rot from the inside and become very unstable.
-These will be removed before they become too dangerous to fell.
-Other trees nearby will also be felled as they will be too exposed to wind damage once the surrounding ash trees are felled.
+Many of the ash trees in this part of the wood were showing signs of dieback due to the fungal disease known as chalara, which causes the trees to rot from the inside and become very unstable.
+These were removed before they became too dangerous to fell.
+Other trees nearby were also felled as they would have been too exposed to wind damage once the surrounding ash trees were removed.

-A new woodland-edge habitat will be created as a result.
-More sunlight will encourage a shrubby, grassy, flowery verge alongside the road which will attract sun-loving insects such as butterflies as well as thicken up the understorey of the woodland for birds and dormice.
+A new woodland-edge habitat will flourish as a result of this completed work.
+More sunlight will encourage a shrubby, grassy, flowery verge alongside the road which will attract sun-loving insects such as butterflies as well as thickening up the understorey of the woodland for birds and dormice.

 All our tree work is carried out with strict guidelines and under licences from both Forestry England and Natural England and is carefully monitored by both our in-house and independent ecologists.